Editor’s note: This blog post is the first part of a two-part series.

 If an individual’s kidneys cannot fulfill their central role of ridding the body of toxins, they become dependent on dialysis or require a kidney transplant to live.
 For patients receiving hemodialysis (the most common form of dialysis in the U.S.), the standard of care is to give at least three treatments per week to remove toxins and fluids.

 As in most states, undocumented immigrants with ESRD in Texas are ineligible for Medicare-funded, scheduled dialysis and rely instead on “compassionate” or emergent dialysis.
 These patients only receive dialysis when they present to the hospital in a life-threatening medical condition.
-By waiting for an emergency, dialysis is provided under the Emergency Medical Treatment and Active Labor Act (EMTALA), the Medicaid-funded loophole that mandates emergency care for all patients, regardless of citizenship status.
+By waiting for an emergency, dialysis is provided under the Emergency Medical Treatment and Active Labor Act (EMTALA), which mandates emergency care for all patients, regardless of citizenship status.

 While emergent dialysis often corrects the immediate life-threatening condition, it does not sufficiently remove toxins and fluids from the body and contributes to progressive deterioration in patients’ health.